Halloween shops seeing little demand for costumes: ‘I’ve never been this worried’

 He reopened in June with reduced hours and two employees instead of eight.
 Business fell sharply, as the pandemic dampened demand for just about everything Caltagirone sells, including greeting cards, balloons and tableware.
 He used two government loans — one from the Paycheck Protection Program and an Economic Injury Disaster Loan — to help make ends meet.

 But that money is mostly gone now.
 Shoppers are beginning to trickle back, mainly to buy inflatable decorations and children’s costumes.
 Not selling as well are the aisles of adult costumes, inspired by “Mulan,” “Tiger King” and the presidential election that he ordered back in February.
-If he doesn’t make at least 50 percent of the sales he did last October, Caltagirone says he will likely have to close.
+If he doesn’t make at least 50 percent of the sales he did last October, Caltagirone says he will probably have to close.

 “Halloween carries us through the rest of the year,” he said.
 “You can go a quarter, maybe two, without sales, but to go until next year — well, that’s just not doable.”